steffenhaug/plox/report.md

 will cover the line, but this simple approach has some big problems.
 First of all, when drawing lines that are connecting on an angle, the joint will have "corners sticking out".
-Secondly, if draw with transparency, the joint would have overlapping fragments where the color would be off.
+Secondly, if drawn with transparency, the joint would have overlapping fragments where the color would be off because a fragment is shaded twice.
 This can _not_ be fixed by depth testng, because if the line sequence has a self-intersection (a loop) it is _correct_ to draw twice.

 We need to offset the vertices at the joint based on the width $w$ and the angle